matkoniecz/backup-gem-extractor-crutch/readme.md

 At this moment this script is able to process basically only the archive format that I am using.

 If you are interested in using this script with other configuration of backup gem - create an issue on the bugtracker.
 PRs are obviously welcomed.

+## tests

+Use `rspec` to run tests.

+## similar tools

+I was unaware about tools with this functionality, that is why I created this script.
+At this moment I am not sure whatever anybody published similar tool.